-- 1. To remove a disk drive module, snap the handle to the right or left (depending on the drive orientation) to the open position.
-The handle is centered, as shown in Figure 6-9. - 2.
+- 1. Ensure that the system is powered off and unplugged. - 2.
+To remove a disk drive module, snap the handle to the right or left (depending on the drive orientation) to the open position.
+The handle is centered, as shown in Figure 6-9. - 3.
 Pull the disk straight out (see Figure 6-10).